-The Register may permit deviation from the requirements of Table 4.2.1.4 based upon characteristics obtained during tests and agreed with the Register.
+The Register may permit deviation from the requirements of Table 4.2.1.4.7 based upon characteristics of detectors obtained during tests and agreed with the Register.

-When heat-pulse detectors are used in machinery spaces, the deck area served by one detector shall be 50 m^2 , and distance between centres shell be not more than 6 m.
+When heat-pulse detectors are used in machinery spaces, the deck area served by one detector shall be 50 m^2 , and distance between centres shall be not more than 6 m.